Workshop Alert..

 If you’ve ever felt confused by sewing patterns or unsure which fabric to choose, this Beginner Sewing Workshop at Eau Brink Studio in Norfolk will give you the clarity and confidence you need.

 Patterns & Fabric Made Simple is a practical, hands-on sewing class for beginners with tutor Cat Nash, designed to help you understand how to read, cut and use dressmaking patterns, and choose the right fabric for your projects.
+This is an essential step if you want to move into dressmaking and start making your own clothes successfully.

 BEGINNER DRESSMAKING WORKSHOP: